The rapidly evolving situation with COVID-19 (Coronavirus), and the County-wide

 What Students Need to Know

-Safer at Home order is lifted.
+The first batch of positions will be posted on our website on July 15, 2020.
+Positions will continue to be posted on our website on a regular basis through the end of the year.
 Students will still be able to work 400 hours at a rate of $15.00/hour; however, available positions will range from 15 hours per week through a full-time schedule depending on the needs of host organizations.
+Due to social distancing guidelines in light of the Coronavirus pandemic, some internships will be working remotely for part or all of the internship.
 Students will continue to apply directly to the host organizations they are interested in as those positions are posted.

 Educational events, such as Arts Summit and Peer Groups, will no longer be required as students will be participating in their internships at different times in the coming months.
 As the COVID-19 situation evolves, the Department will determine how to best provide educational supports for participating students.
 Those may include in-person and virtual gatherings.